The Affine Closure of T^*(SL_n/U)

+By \textrm{Theorem 4.3.3} in \cite{CM}, the minimal orbit $\Omin$ is the adjoint orbit of the highest root vector $e_1\wedge e_2\in\Wedge^2\C^{2m}=\so_{2m}$.
 Since both decomposable and isotropic properties are invariant under the $\SO_{2m}$ action, and $e_1\wedge e_2$ is isotropic decomposable, so all elements in the minimal orbit are isotropic decomposable.
 But $\SO_{2m}$ acts transitively on the isotropic planes in $\C^{2m}$, and there is a scaling $\C^*$-action on $\Omin$, so $\SO_{2m}$ acts transitively on the nonzero isotropic decomposable elements. \end{proof}